-The Fund may enter into repurchase agreements with respect to up to 10% of the value of the Fund's total assets.
+The Fund may enter into repurchase agreements.
 A repurchase agreement involves the purchase by the Fund of the securities with the condition that after a stated period of time the original seller will buy back the same securities at a predetermined price or yield.
-The Fund's custodian will hold the securities underlying any repurchase agreement or such securities will be part of the Federal Reserve Book Entry System.
+The Fund's custodian will hold the securities underlying any repurchase agreement or such securities will be part of the Federal Reserve Book Entry

+System.
 The market value of the collateral underlying the repurchase agreement will be determined on each business day.
 If at any time the market value of the Fund's collateral falls below the repurchase price of the repurchase agreement (including any accrued interest), the Fund will promptly receive additional collateral (so the total collateral is an amount at least equal to the repurchase price plus accrued interest).
 Repurchase agreements may be viewed as loans made by the Fund that are collateralized by the securities subject to repurchase.